writethedocs/www/docs/conf/au/2017/tickets.rst

 -------------------

-Purchase this ticket if you are paying for yourself, work at a non-profit, a government, or if your company is paying for your attendance.
+Purchase this ticket if you are paying for yourself, work at a non-profit or a start-up, for the government, or if your company is paying for your attendance.

 * **40 AUD Independent**